p4p4/soft-error-tools/readme.md

 # 1 AddParityTool
 in AddParityTool/

-adds some protection-logic with the additional alarm output to a given circuit.
+adds a protection-logic with the additional alarm output to a given circuit.
 The protection logic simply compares the parity-sum of the latch-inputs from the previous state with the parity sum of the latch-outputs from the current state.
 The tool has the ability to specify how many latches should be protected and how many additional latches should be used therefore.